subrat611/Placement-preparation/README.md

 ### Frontend Roadmap

 - Advance JavaScript
-- Basic/intermediate Data Structures and Algorithms
+- Basic/intermediate Data Structures and Algorithms (some asked/some not depends on company)
 - Frontend system design
 - Project (2 major/solid)